-Choosing the right contractor for your home improvement project isn’t something you should take lightly.
+Are you planning a full kitchen renovation, bathroom renovation, a basement remodel or even an entire home addition?
+Choosing the right contractor for your home renovation project isn’t something you should take lightly.
 Here’s a handy list of questions to ask contractors prior to making your decision and signing on the dotted line!

 1. Do you have a licence?

 A licence demonstrates that a governing body has approved the contractor as qualified.
 By asking this question, you’re ensuring you’re covered at least at a minimum level.
 Should the contractor try to quit the job site or take off with your deposit money, the licence gives you the benefit of being insured up to a certain amount.

 In Quebec, the law requires a contractor to have an RBQ licence.
 In Ontario, this isn’t the case – contractors aren’t necessarily required to have license.
 However, Toronto contractors (those based out of the city of Toronto & planning to work in the city) must carry a Metro Licence.